Financial Planning for Your Baby's Delivery

 Q. Will I still be charged for nursery care, even if my baby stays in my room with me?

 A. Yes.
 Your baby will still receive medical care from the nursery, and this will be included in your baby's medical bill, which is separate from your own.

 Q. How much will my delivery at St. Luke's cost?

 A. Because every delivery is different, there is no one set cost.
-However, our Patient Financial Services office can provide general quotescall 706-7660.
-They also can give you itemized information on some hospital services, for example if you choose to have an epidural.
+However, your local St. Luke's Patient Financial Services office can provide general quotes.
+Please contact the location where you intend to deliver your baby.
+They also can give you itemized information on some hospital services, for example, if you choose to have an epidural.
 Don't forget that you will also receive separate bills from your obstetrician and/or pediatrician.
 Be sure to check with all of your doctors about their billing policies.